schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Success

-A marketing manager argues a seating at a anteroom.
+A marketing manager argues a seating at an anteroom.

 ## Cabot